-Over the last 50 years, in the UK, equities have provided a real return (after inflation) of 5.6% pa, compared with a real return of 3.1% pa from long dated government bonds and 1.2% pa from cash.
-Over the last 20 years, the respective real returns were 3.2% pa, 3.6% pa and 0.3% pa.
-In the US, the real returns over the last 50 years were 5.6% pa from equities, 3.6% pa from 20yr government bonds and 0.7% pa from cash.
-US respective real over 20 years were 5.0% pa, 4.5% pa and -0.26% pa.
+Over the last 50 years, in the UK, equities have provided a real return (after inflation) of 5.6% pa, compared with a real return of 2.9% from government bonds and 1.4% from cash.
+In the US, the respective real returns over the same period were 5.3% from equities, 3.4% from government bonds and 0.8% from cash1.
 Despite the increasing correlation between the majority of developed equity markets, investing in different geographic regions still provides portfolio diversification and investing in emerging markets generally provides access to higher economic growth rates and exposure to different economic drivers of return.